nikkiptaylor/nikkiptaylor.github.io/README.md

 Add scroller of boxes for projects/fun things
 Add manual approval for deploy?
-Maybe move the text from resume tab into the first page
+Maybe move the text from resume tab into the first page Make about page responsive with image and text add icons to about content reorg css modules
+Add projects
+Make fun stuff nicer looking and add things

 # Stuff from create next app